your backyard’s ‘other’ mammalian residents, with dr. roland kays

 No answer, or feeling shy?
 Say, “Count me in” or some such thing, but an answer’s even better.
 I’ll draw a random winner (U.S. or Canada only) after entries close after midnight Sunday, July 12, and will notify that person by email.
 Good luck to all.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the July 6, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the July 6, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photo credits: Thanks to Roland Kays for images and videos.
 Disclosure: Purchases from Amazon affiliate links yield a small commission.)